project-open-data/project-open-data.github.io/whitepapers/types.md

 Some data users are only interested in these general types.
 Currently, there is no single element that corresponds to these general types.
 This categorization is determined to be procurement if the award is reported through Federal Procurement Data System-Next Generation (FPDS-NG).
 If the award is reported through the ASP using the FAADS PLUS format, the Type of Assistance field below is used.
 This paper does not propose a new data element required to identify a federal contract, loan, grant, or other award type, but rather recommends a stratification for display purposes.
 OMB and Treasury are currently working with agencies to design the future reporting architecture which will adhere to this practice and not require a new data element.

+### Award Type
-###Award Type – this level provides more information about the specific type of award used (for financial assistance: “Type of Assistance”; for procurement: “Transaction Information” and “Type of Procurement Instrument”)
+This level provides more information about the specific type of award used (for financial assistance: “Type of Assistance”; for procurement: “Transaction Information” and “Type of Procurement Instrument”).
-federal awards are categorized in accordance with the objectives of the program, and the structure of the award.
+Federal awards are categorized in accordance with the objectives of the program, and the structure of the award.
 The required FFATA award types are related to financial assistance and contracts and are defined as:

 <b>(1) Federal Contract –  transaction information</b>